AgenticFlow CLI

 | `AGENTICFLOW_PROJECT_ID` | Default project ID |

-| `AF_SILENCE_DEPRECATIONS` | Set `=1` to suppress the one-line deprecation warning printed when you invoke legacy commands |
+| `AF_SILENCE_DEPRECATIONS` | Set `=1` to suppress deprecation warnings on legacy commands |

 | `AF_INSECURE_TLS` | Set `=1` to opt-in to insecure TLS (off by default — useful only for self-signed dev backends) |